 #g-growth Slack channel.

 Growth's goal is to increase product usage.
 We value users of all sizes adopting Fleet Free or Fleet Premium.
 Companies purchasing under 100 device licenses should sign up for self-service.
-Companies that enroll more than 100 devices should schedule a demo.
-When these companies attend a demo, Fleet considers them Marketing Qualified Opportunities (MQOs).
+Companies that enroll more than 100 devices should talk to an expert.
+When these companies attend this meeting, Fleet considers them Marketing Qualified Opportunities (MQOs).

 Fleet's lead enrichment process can be found in this Google Doc (private).